-The Cascadia region — anchored by the cities of Vancouver, B.C., Seattle and Portland — is a true mega-region: sharing an ecosystem unrivaled in beauty, proximity to Asia and Pacific markets, and world-class innovation in leading economic sectors.
+The Cascadia region — anchored by the cities of Vancouver, B.C., Seattle, and Portland — is a true mega-region: sharing an ecosystem unrivaled in beauty, proximity to Asia and Pacific markets, and world-class innovation in leading economic sectors.

 Yet, growth projections for Cascadia are startling.
 We expect nearly 4 million more people to move to the region by 2050.
-If we don’t act now to accommodate this growth, our current problems — traffic congestion, housing affordability and increasing climate change — will only get worse.
+If we don’t act now to accommodate this growth, our current problems — traffic congestion, housing affordability, and increasing climate change — will only get worse.

 Benefits: Faster Trips, Opportunity, Equity, and Sustainability

-Ultra-high-speed ground transportation is a uniquely integrative solution that will:
+High-speed rail is a uniquely integrative solution that will:

-Cut travel times dramatically and better connect Vancouver, B.C., Seattle, Portland and the communities in between
+Cut travel times dramatically and better connect Vancouver, B.C., Seattle, Portland, and the communities in between

 Provide a new travel option to driving on Interstate 5 and connect to local transit